Booligoosh/codetheweb.blog/_posts/2017-12-02-css-advanced-background-images.md

 Wait, what?
 But this is a rip-off!
 We didn't even use `background-repeat`!

 This is because a background has `background-repeat` turned on by default.
-The only reason that it didn't happen before was because our image was so large that it didn't need tiling.
+The only reason that it didn't happen before was that our image was so large that it didn't need tiling.

 The `background-repeat` property has two main values: `repeat` and `no-repeat`.
 It's as simple as that!